 Granted, both CBD and THC work favorably well by themselves but what if you could experience these two separately but with their effects enhanced significantly?
 What if we were to tell you that cannabinoids, such as THC, holsters even more potential and you are capable of taking advantage of it using terpenes?
 In this article, we focus on the entourage effect and how Delta-8 THC works better with terpenes.

 The Entourage Effect is an idea that active cannabis compounds can increase or enhance activity when combined with inactive compounds.
 The two compounds come together synergistically in the Endocannabinoid System to increase the effects, rather than strictly relying on an isolated compound.
 In other words, the cannabinoids in a full spectrum hemp product (contains all cannabinoids without extraction and isolation) work together, delivering a greater effect, rather than consuming larger quantities of an isolated product to achieve the same results.

-Just over two decades ago (1998), Professors Raphael Mechoulam and Shimon Ben-Shabat put forward the idea that the Endocannabinoid System demonstrated what is called as the “entourage effect”, which utilized a variety of inactive metabolites and molecules with close relation, increases the activity of cannabinoids.
+Just over two decades ago (1998), Professors Raphael Mechoulam and Shimon Ben-Shabat put forward the idea that the Endocannabinoid System demonstrated what is called the “entourage effect”, which utilized a variety of inactive metabolites and molecules with a close relation, increases the activity of cannabinoids.

 Entourage Effect and Delta-8 THC: What Is The Relation?

 Although the information we have on the Entourage Effect is mostly based on combining Delta-9 THC with other cannabinoids and terpenes, you shouldn’t be surprised that Delta-8 THC works in the same way due to its similarities.